 Advertisement for email, forums, Craigslist, mailing lists:

-Sub: Participate in a Study on Online Communication Practices and earn $10 cash Hello,
+Sub: Participate in a Study on Online Communication Practices and earn $10 cash or Amazon gift certificate

+Hello,

 We are researchers at the School of Informatics and Computing (SoIC) looking for participants for a study on Online Communication Practices.
-The study is approved by Indiana University’s Institutional Review Board (Study #1609545727) and involves a 30-45 minute in-person interview conducted on campus at Indiana University, Bloomington.
+The study is approved by Indiana University’s Institutional Review Board (Study #1609545727) and involves a 30-45 minute in-person/ video conference/ telephone interview conducted on campus at Indiana University, Bloomington.

-As a token of our appreciation for your participation, you will receive $10 cash.
-To see if you qualify to participate, please fill out a brief 1-minute online questionnaire at: https://go.iu.edu/1pKW.
+As a token of our appreciation for your participation, you will receive $10 cash (for in-person interview) or $10 Amazon gift certificate (for video conference / telephone interview).
+To see if you qualify to participate, please fill out a brief 1-minute questionnaire at: https://go.iu.edu/commstudy.

 If you qualify, we will email you to schedule an in-person interview.

-If you have questions, please email Sanchari Das <sancdas@indiana.edu>, Braxton Larson <btlarson@indiana.edu>, or Prof. Sameer Patil patil@indiana.edu Thank you for your time.
+If you have questions, please email Sanchari Das <sancdas@indiana.edu>, or Prof. Sameer Patil <patil@indiana.edu>Thank you for your time.
 We appreciate it.

 Sincerely,